Spanish tax inspectors discover lost Van Gogh painting in bank safe

 Van Gogh, a giant of the impressionist school whose works are among the most valuable in the world, committed suicide penniless in 1890 after a long battle with mental illness.

-The painting was found during an operation to seize the contents of some 542 safety boxes from tax offenders who owed around 319 million euros ($438.83 million), El Mundo said.
+The painting was found during an operation to seize the contents of some 542 safety boxes from tax offenders who owed around 319 million euros (260.5 million pounds), El Mundo said.

 The Madrid daily ran a photo of the painting: here